Primary Practice Areas

-Luis C. Bustamante is a member of the firm whose primary areas of practice include civil trial practice, personal injury litigation, commercial litigation, product liability, and insurance litigation including defense of health, life, accident and disability insurance claims.
+Luis C. Bustamante is a member of the firm whose primary areas of practice include personal injury litigation, civil trial practice, product liability, insurance litigation including defense of health, life, accident and disability insurance claims, and commercial litigation.

 With more than forty-four years of trial experience, Mr. Bustamante has successfully represented a diverse number of clients in the area of general litigation to include trials involving a wide variety of personal injury, insurance claims, commercial professional liability, product liability, toxic torts, and other general liability claims.